mavryk-network/mavryk-taquito/docs/wallet_API.md

 ## Making transfers

-Although it is possible to transfer tokens directly from the wallets, Taquito can send tokens *programmatically*.
+Although it is possible to transfer tokens directly from the wallets, Webmavryk can send tokens *programmatically*.
 This method could be a better solution if you want to do calculations before sending the tokens, or if the amount of tokens to send is based on a variable value.
 It is also preferable to avoid manual inputs, which are often a source of errors.
-Using Taquito to send tokens only requires to sign a transaction, sit back and relax :)
+Using Webmavryk to send tokens only requires to sign a transaction, sit back and relax :)

 ### - Transfer between implicit accounts